 In gastrointestinal (GI) disease, abdominal CT scans may show a mass associated with the GI tract.
 Esophagogastroduodenoscopy (EGD) may show areas of tissue necrosis amenable to biopsy.

 CT scanning or MRI of the central nervous system may reveal abscesses (especially in the setting of intravenous drug use) or extension of rhinocerebral disease into the brain.
-Cavernous and, less commonly, sagittal sinus thrombosis may also be seen.
-See image below.
+Cavernous and, less commonly, sagittal sinus thrombosis also may be seen.

 ![]() View Image | Brain MRI (sagittal view) in a patient with uncontrolled diabetes who presented with progressive right eye pain and facial swelling.
 He underwent mult.... |

-Biopsy of the involved tissue is the most critical means of establishing a diagnosis of mucormycosis.
-A rapid histologic assessment of a frozen tissue section should be performed in order to promptly institute surgical and medical management for the infection.
+Biopsy of the involved tissue is the most definitive means of establishing a diagnosis of mucormycosis.
+A rapid histologic assessment of a frozen tissue section should be performed to promptly institute surgical and medical management for the infection.

 Biopsy of necrotic tissue may be obtained from nasal, palatine, lung, cutaneous, gastrointestinal (GI), or abscess wall site.

-Stains of fixed tissues with hematoxylin and eosin (H&E) or specialized fungal stains, such as Grocott methenamine-silver (see the following image) or periodic acid-Schiff (PAS) stains, show pathognomonic broad (typically 6- to 25-µm diameter), irregular, ribbonlike, nonseptate (or sparsely septate) hyphae with irregular branching occurring at 45-90º.[34]
+Stains of fixed tissues with hematoxylin and eosin (H&E) or specialized fungal stains, such as Grocott methenamine-silver (GMS) or periodic acid-Schiff (PAS) stains, show pathognomonic broad (typically 6- to 25-µm diameter), irregular, ribbonlike, nonseptate (or sparsely septate) hyphae with irregular branching occurring at 45-90º.[75]
 Vascular invasion and necrosis are the characteristic consequences of the infective process.
-Thus, neutrophil infiltration, vessel invasion, and tissue infarction are often observed.
-A granulomatous reaction may also be seen.
+Thus, neutrophil infiltration, vessel invasion, and tissue infarction often are observed.
+A granulomatous reaction may be seen.

 ![]() View Image | Histologic findings from an immunocompetent man who sustained a high-pressure water jet injury, resulting in rhinocerebral mucormycosis.
 Traumatic ino.... |

-Patients with mucormycosis should be treated in a tertiary care center with subspecialty units experienced in the management of this condition and its underlying risk factors.
-Correction of the underlying abnormality, prompt initiation of liposomal amphotericin B therapy, and surgical resection are critical.[1, 31, 35]
+Correction of the underlying abnormality, prompt initiation of liposomal amphotericin B therapy, and surgical resection are critical.[1, 72, 76]

 Other important considerations in medical management include the following:

 The use of contaminated bandages and other dressings has caused cutaneous mucormycosis.
 Failure to examine areas under dressings or to recognize the significance of deterioration in preexisting wounds may produce severe cutaneous and, ultimately, disseminated disease.
-Place patients with severe prolonged neutropenia in rooms equipped with high-efficiency particulate air (HEPA) filters, when feasible.
-Secondary prophylaxis is often used after therapy among patients who remain immunocompromised.[1]
+Placing patients with severe prolonged neutropenia in rooms equipped with high-efficiency particulate air (HEPA) filters, when feasible, may be beneficial.

 No prospective comparative studies of the primary treatment of mucormycosis have been performed, largely because of the rarity of this disease.
-In current practice, amphotericin B and isavuconazole are the two antifungal agents licensed by the US Food and Drug Administration (FDA) for the primary therapy of mucormycosis.
+In current practice, amphotericin B and isavuconazole are the 2 antifungal agents licensed by the US Food and Drug Administration (FDA) for the primary therapy of mucormycosis.
 First-line treatment is with an amphotericin derivative, preferably the liposomal form of amphotericin B to minimize nephrotoxicity.
 Other options include amphotericin B deoxycholate, isavuconazole, and posaconazole.
+In patients with extensive disease or rapid progression, the addition of posaconazole or isavuconazole to amphotericin B may be considered[77, 78, 39] ; definitive data are not available.

-Amphotericin B deoxycholate can also be used to treat mucormycosis, particularly when other formulations prove too costly.
+Amphotericin B deoxycholate also can be used to treat mucormycosis, particularly when other formulations prove too costly.
 The typical dose is 1-1.5 mg/kg/d.
 The total dose given over the course of therapy is usually 2.5-3 g.
 High doses of this drug are required, and nephrotoxicity may result.
-This is of particular concern since many patients who develop mucormycosis have preexisting renal disease (eg, diabetics, transplant recipients).
-Monitor the renal function of patients taking amphotericin B; doubling of serum creatinine over the baseline levels is an indication for changing to liposomal amphotericin B.
+This is of particular concern because many patients who develop mucormycosis have preexisting renal disease (eg, diabetic patients, transplant recipients).
+Monitoring the renal function of patients taking amphotericin B is critical; doubling of serum creatinine over the baseline levels is an indication for changing to liposomal amphotericin B.

 In addition, careful monitoring and repletion of serum electrolytes (eg, potassium, phosphorus, magnesium) should be performed when administering any formulation of amphotericin B.

-Isavuconazole (Cresemba) is a novel triazole antifungal agent that was approved for the treatment of mucormycosis in March 2015.
-The prodrug isavuconazonium sulfate is rapidly metabolized by serum butylcholinesterase to the active form, isavuconazole (ISZ).[34]
+Isavuconazonium sulfate (isavuconazole; Cresemba) is a novel triazole antifungal agent that was approved for the treatment of mucormycosis in March 2015.
+The prodrug isavuconazonium sulfate is rapidly metabolized by serum butylcholinesterase to the active form, isavuconazole (ISZ).[75]
+In 2023, the FDA expanded approval of isavuconazole to include children aged older than 1 year.

 The efficacy of isavuconazole in the treatment of invasive mucormycosis has not been evaluated in randomized controlled trials because of the rarity of this disease.
 The approval of this medication was based on a noncomparative, single-arm, open-label, matched, case-control trial (VITAL).
 Of 149 patients enrolled, 37 had proven (86%) or probable (14%) mucormycosis.
-Twenty-one patients received primary treatment with ISZ, while 11 patients received ISZ salvage therapy; 5 were intolerant to other antifungals.
+Twenty-one patients received primary treatment with ISZ, whereas 11 patients received isavuconazole salvage therapy; 5 were intolerant to other antifungals.
 Controls treated with amphotericin (67% liposomal, 12% lipid complex, 21% deoxycholate) were matched from the Fungiscope Registry.
 Isavuconazole- and amphotericin-treated patients had similar day-42 weighted all-cause mortality at 33% and 41%, respectively.
-Patients received ISZ for a median of 84 days versus 18 for amphotericin, suggesting more favorable tolerability.[43]
+Patients received isavuconazole for a median of 84 days versus 18 for amphotericin, suggesting more favorable tolerability.[85]
+ECMM recommends isavuconazole with moderate strength as first-line treatment.[39]
+Isavuconazole brain penetration is low in necrotic center, however it is adequate in inflammatory brain tissue, comparable to plasma concentration.[86]
+Isavuconazole was efficacious in Mucorales CNS infection in a retrospective study.[87]

 Given the highly variable, species-dependent susceptibility pattern of the Mucorales to isavuconazole, clinical susceptibility testing may be indicated in some situations.[89]